These PostgreSQL configuration variables can influence PL/Java’s operation:

 (the default), they will be rolled back.
 If on

-, they will be released/committed.
+released/committed.
 If possible, rather than setting this variable on

 A savepoint continues to exist after being used as a rollback target.
 This is JDBC-specified behavior, but was not PL/Java’s behavior before release 1.5.3, so code may exist that did not explicitly release or roll back a savepoint after rolling back to it once.
 To avoid a behavior change for such code, PL/Java will always release a savepoint that is still live at function return, regardless of this setting, if the savepoint has already been rolled back.